 Working at a summer camp

-Adventure is exactly how I would describe it, as I got to be around so many great people, joining an awesome project and seeing the beautiful features of this beautiful country.
-I went to Kuching to join the ASEAN Project 2015.
+If I had to describe my experience with AIESEC in one word it would be “adventure”.
+I got to be around so many great people, joining an awesome project and seeing the beautiful features of this beautiful country, when I went to Kuching to join the ASEAN Project 2015.
 The ASEAN Project is about providing a three-day summer camp to high school students.
 In this camp we’d set up 5 workshops on different topics; environmental awareness, cross-cultural exposure, leadership, soft-skills and career development.
 The workshops were on an introductory level and were supposed to create awareness and interest in the different fields.
-It was so wonderful to see how these kids lived, what there schools looked like and how they reacted to 10 foreigners invading their school for the weekend.
+But it wasn’t just wonderful because of that.
+It was so great to see how these kids lived, what their schools looked like and how they reacted to 10 foreigners invading their school for the weekend.

 Most memorable moment